-The little guy and I recently got a fun art box and we definitely had a blast exploring everything that was inside.
+The little guy and I recently got a fun art subscription box and we definitely had a blast exploring everything that was inside.
 I love mixed media and apparently he does too, which is kinda cool because it’s something that we can totally do together.

 Thanks for visiting!
 If you’re interested in following along with what we’re up to each week, definitely sign up via email and/or follow The Keeper of the Memories on Facebook, and Pinterest.
 This post may contain affiliate links.
 Please see my full disclosure policy here.